Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/Start_A_Blockchain_Activity.md

 Students request tokens from the teacher by sharing their address with the teachers in a public channel.
 After the first five students have tokens, they pass them on to their peers.
+This manual approach allows students to get familiar with sending and receiving tokens in their wallet.

+Optionally, you may install a faucet or UBI pallet in the chain to allow students to self service _after_ the initial manual distribution.

 ### Optional Treasure Hunt